 ▲ Ste-Mère Eglise Village liberated by paratrooper Americans, made famous in the film The Longest Day.

-▲ Airborne Museum Three-part museum detailing the gutsy D-Day aerial operations that allowed the Allies to get critical support behind enemy lines.
+▲ Airborne Museum Four-building collection detailing the gutsy D-Day aerial operations that allowed the Allies to get critical support behind enemy lines.

-▲ D-Day Experience Center designed to let visitors vicariously experience D-Day as a member of the 101st Airborne Division.
+▲ D-Day Experience/Dead Man's Corner Unique museum designed to let visitors vicariously experience D-Day as a member of the 101st Airborne Division.